SmartManoj/gpt3-sandbox2/Readme.md

 ## Setup

-Install requirements: pip install -r api/requirements.txt
+Install requirements: pip install -r requirements.txt

 Add your secret key to your environment:  OPENAI_KEY=$YOUR_SECRET_KEY